PostHog/posthog.com/contents/handbook/people/hiring-process/sales-cs-hiring.md

 #### Technical Interview

 The technical interview with [Simon](/community/profiles/28895) usually lasts 45 minutes.
 For this round, we will use scenario-based questions to assess your technical and customer skills, as well as knowledge of PostHog.
+As part of this, we will ask you to give a quick pitch of PostHog (not a full demo).

 #### Small Team Screen